MatthewCash/nixos-config/README.md

 - Standalone [home-manager](https://github.com/nix-community/home-manager) activation script generation
 - Image generation using [nixos-generators](https://github.com/nix-community/nixos-generators) to simplify installation and deployment
 - Appliation sandboxing with [nixpak](https://github.com/nixpak/nixpak)
+- Declarative disk partitioning using [disko](https://github.com/nix-community/disko)

 ## TODO

-- Setup disks during installation using [disko](https://github.com/nix-community/disko)
+- Improve install script
 - Configure nix on Android with [nix-on-droid](https://github.com/nix-community/nix-on-droid)

 ## Installation

-There is no easy way to install this configuration yet, you are expected to be very famililar with NixOS, flakes, and disk partitioning

-Your nix installation should have `nix-command` and `flakes` features set to enabled, [nix-installer](https://github.com/DeterminateSystems/nix-installer) will do this automatically
+Your nix installation should have `nix-command` and `flakes` features set to enabled, [nix-installer](https://github.com/DeterminateSystems/nix-installer) will do this automatically.

-[Images](#image-generation) can be built that contain a copy of this repository to make installation simpler
+[Images](#image-generation) can be built that contain nix and a copy of this repository to make installation simpler.

+Run the disk partition script for a given system with `nix run .#diskConfigurations.<system>` replacing `<system>` with the appropriate system in `systems/`.

-A basic [install script](install.sh) exists to somewhat automate installation but must be modified for each system
+A basic [install script](install.sh) exists to automate the rest of the installation but must be modified for each system.

 ## Updating and Applying Changes

-The [flake](flake.nix) contains small scripts to make applying changes and updating the system easier
+The [flake](flake.nix) contains small scripts to make applying changes and updating the system easier.

-After modifying the configuration run `nix run .#apply` to apply the changes
+After modifying the configuration run `nix run .#apply` to apply the changes.

-To update the flake's inputs and apply the changes run `nix run .#full-upgrade`
+To update the flake's inputs and apply the changes run `nix run .#full-upgrade`.

-Use `nix run .#test` to verify that all systems evaluate successfully before committing
+Use `nix run .#test` to verify that all systems evaluate successfully before committing.

 ## Standalone Home Manager Configurations

-Home Manager configurations can be applied without applying the entire system configuration
+Home Manager configurations can be applied without applying the entire system configuration.

-Impermanence is disabled when using a standalone configuration
+Impermanence is disabled when using a standalone configuration.

-To apply the configuration run `nix run .#homeConfigurations.<system>.<name>` replacing `<system>` with the appropriate system in `systems/` and `<name>` with a username listed in that system's home config
+To apply the configuration run `nix run .#homeConfigurations.<system>.<name>` replacing `<system>` with the appropriate system in `systems/` and `<name>` with a username listed in that system's home config.

 ## Image Generation

-Images can be easily generated using [nixos-generators](https://github.com/nix-community/nixos-generators)
+Images can be easily generated using [nixos-generators](https://github.com/nix-community/nixos-generators).

-Run `nix build .#generators.<format>.<system>`, replacing `<format>` with an image format (e.g. `qcow`, `iso`) and `<system>` with the appropriate system in `systems/`
+Run `nix build .#generators.<format>.<system>`, replacing `<format>` with an image format (e.g. `qcow`, `iso`) and `<system>` with the appropriate system in `systems/`.

-An installation image for this configuration can be generated with `nix build.#generators.install-iso.installer`
+An installation image for this configuration can be generated with `nix build.#generators.install-iso.installer`.

 > **Note**
-> Generating images requires a large $TMPDIR, consider running `nix build` with `NIX_REMOTE=local TMPDIR=/mnt/persist/tmp` to ensure adequate space is available
+> Generating images requires a large $TMPDIR, consider running `nix build` with `NIX_REMOTE=local TMPDIR=/mnt/persist/tmp` to ensure adequate space is available.

 ## Directory Structure

 ### NixOS System Configurations `nixos/`

-This directory contains configuration files that modify the NixOS system state
+This directory contains configuration files that modify the NixOS system state.

 ### Home Configurations `home/`

-This directory contains configuration files that modify the user's home directory using [home-manager](https://github.com/nix-community/home-manager)
+This directory contains configuration files that modify the user's home directory using [home-manager](https://github.com/nix-community/home-manager).

-If the configuration would affect a home directory, or the option could be user-specific, it should go here
+If the configuration would affect a home directory, or the option could be user-specific, it should go here.

 - Applications (web browser, file browser, shell, development utils) and their configurations
 - Themes (shell, applications)